 Will my crown look natural?

-Yes, your crown will look natural.
-Most dentists use materials like porcelain or ceramic that closely match natural teeth’ color.
+Yes.
+We use materials like porcelain or ceramic that closely match your natural tooth color.
 The crown is custom-made to fit your tooth and blend well with surrounding teeth.
-With the expertise of a skilled dentist and proper care, your crown will be virtually indistinguishable from your natural teeth.
+With the expertise of a skilled dentist and proper care, your crown will be virtually indistinguishable from your other teeth.

 Are there any food restrictions with crowns?